ology/techn.ology.net/blog/2026/08/21/loving-the-kaoss-pad-v/index.markdown

 1. Set the KPV to "SEND", not "DIRECT" and "Line & USB" as the "FX Target."

+  a.
+If not already set (known by holding down shift and seeing which target button LED is lit), the FX Target is set by first unsetting the previous target.
+(Wtf, Korg?)

+  b.
+So, hold down the shift-key and press "Line & USB."
+Then do this again, to set the FX target.

+  c.
+Fortunately you only have to do this once.

-2. Have an existing audio track to effect open in your DAW.
+1. Have an existing audio track to effect open in your DAW.

-3. Now, go to the app settings and switch the audio device I/O from the default system setting to the "KAOSS PAD KPV" audio interface.
+2. Now, go to the app settings and switch the audio device I/O from the default system setting to the "KAOSS PAD KPV" audio interface for both input and output.

-4. Make a new audio mic/line-in track for the Kaoss Pad and arm it for recording.
+3. Make a new audio mic/line-in track for the Kaoss Pad and arm it for recording.

+  a.
+You might mute the track and monitor with headphones from the KPV.

 5. Hit record and make fabulous X-Y gestures on the KPV!